 There is, however, some difference in being offered a go!pass depending on the number of days an employee commutes.
-Of those who commute six or seven days, 88% say they were offered a go!pass, compared to 70% of those

-Figure 53 Being offered a go!pass, by frequency of commuting downtown who commute five days and 64% of those who commute less often.
-In other words while twothirds or more of all commuters are offered a go!pass, those who commute most often are more likely than others to be offered one.
+Of those who commute six or seven days, 88% say they were offered a go!pass, compared to 70% of those who commute five days and 64% of those who commute less often.
+In other words while two-thirds or more of all commuters are offered a go!pass, those who commute most often are more likely than others to be offered one.